Newcastle Rowing Club - Infunde Aquam Solum

 About The Club

-We are situated at the end of Tully Street in the inner city suburb of Carrington (on Throsby Creek).
+Our club and shed is located by the water at the end of Tully Street in Carrington on Throsby Creek.
 Just come over the Cowper St Bridge - take the first turn left, then left again around the oval to the water.
-We moved into our brand new boat shed in August 2009 after two and half years without a 'permanent home' - a new beginning for the club.
+Being part of our Club

 Get Back Into Rowing